qodunpob/get-average-color/README.md

 > Get average color from image in browser environment

-This package provides a function called getAverageColor, which returns in promise the YUV average color of the image, whose url (or base64) will be passed as a parameter.
+This package provides a function called `getAverageColor`, which returns in promise the YUV average color of the image, whose url (or base64) will be passed as a parameter.